A Call to Support Food Makers and Producers

 $5,000 goal

-Taproot Community Kitchen, a local Lopez Island 501(c)(3) nonprofit, is a food business incubator and shared-use commercial kitchen located at the middle of our island off Dill Road.
-Our facility offers an exceptional opportunity for aspiring island caterers, farmers market vendors, food truck operators, and value-added food producers to bring their ideas to life.
+Taproot Community Kitchen, a local Lopez Island 501(c)(3) nonprofit, is a food business incubator and shared-use commercial kitchen.
+Our facility offers opportunities for aspiring island caterers, farmers market vendors, food truck operators, and value-added food producers to bring their ideas to life.

 During GiveLopez 2026, we are raising funds to support the next generation of local food makers and entrepreneurs.
 With your help, we can strengthen our island’s economy, foster innovation, and empower community members to turn their recipes into thriving businesses.